dishaRX/SampleDemo/README.md

    - JavaScript is TypeScript: Whatever code is written in JavaScript can be converted to TypeScript by changing the extension from .js to .ts.
    - Use TypeScript anywhere: TypeScript can be compiled to run on any browser, device, or operating system.
 TypeScript is not specific to any single environment.
    - TypeScript supports JS libraries: With TypeScript, developers can use already existing JavaScript code, incorporate popular JavaScript libraries, or call the TS Code from native JavaScript code.
-- **Axios**
-  - Axios has the ability to intercept HTTP requests.
-Fetch, by default, doesn't provide a way to intercept requests.
-Axios has built-in support for download progress.
-Fetch does not support upload progress.
-- **React-Native Navigation**
-  - React Navigation is one of the most widely used and actively developed libraries out there on the scene.
-It is also one of the solutions recommended by the React Native team.
-It’s the community solution being most pushed by Facebook.
 - **Redux**
    <p align="center">
   <img width="300" height="300" src="redux_rn.png">